 My name is Melissa and these are my favorite people.
-I’m married to Mike and most days we’re juggling what seems like six different jobs (I wish I was kidding), three children (Emma, John, and Kate), two blogs (Wit’s End and Canon Fodder), and a dog named Gus.
+I’m married to Mike and most days we’re juggling our jobs, three children (Emma, John, and Kate), two blogs (Wit’s End and Canon Fodder), and a dog named Gus.
 My children sometimes accuse him of being my favorite child.
 (They may be right!)
-Isn’t he the best?

 I’m an author and speaker, and the director of women’s initiatives for The Gospel Coalition.
 Previously, I worked on staff at Uptown Church in Women’s ministry.
 My hope is by teaching women the Bible they’ll be encouraged to use their gifts in a variety of ways to build up the Church for the glory of God.